Trung28899/NodeJS-Sequelize/README.txt

             > At this point, only http://localhost:3000/admin/add-product
             works so you can add products to the database

+        b.
+Retrieving all Records:
+            - Code in 5th Commit
+            - See ./controllers/shop.js: under getIndex() for '/' route
+            and getProducts() for '/products' route

 IV.
 Other Notes:
     This module contain: